 We use a variety of teaching and learning styles in the teaching of mathematics and adapt our techniques to support the needs of the pupils in our school.
 Each mathematics sessions aims to develop the children’s mathematical fluency, reasoning and problem solving skills.
 The children have the opportunity to use a wide range of resources including bead strings, number lines, numicon, diennes and small apparatus to support their work.
 ICT is used in mathematics lessons for modelling ideas and methods.

 Our school runs a flexible, creative curriculum, and although much of the Mathematics is taught during a discreet maths lesson, we constantly seek to make meaningful cross-curricular links in order to embed maths into the bigger picture of each child’s learning, and to provide real life relevance to the concepts and skills that they are acquiring.
 This is a two–way process, so sometimes the maths objectives may be taught as part of another topic, and at other times the topic objectives may be taught as part of the maths.

 We recognise the importance of establishing a secure foundation in mental calculation and the recall of number facts.
 We want our children to understand numbers and to use them efficiently and confidently.
-To support the rapid recall of basic number facts we have a ‘Table Mountain’ reward scheme which begins in our Early Years Foundation Stage department and continues into Year 6.
+To support the rapid recall of basic number facts we subscribe to Times Table Rock Stars and have a ‘Table Mountain’ reward scheme which begins in our Early Years Foundation Stage department and continues into Year 6.
 Pupils begin their journey up ‘Table Mountain’ by learning to count forwards and backwards in steps of 10, 2 and 5.
 As their mathematics develops they learn multiplication and division facts, aiming to beat the timer and earn stickers for their reward charts.